Samsung Galaxy S8 Oreo Problems & Fixes

 You can also get in touch with Samsung or your provider on social media sites like Twitter.
 Samsung’s also got a customer support line that could help.

-Once that update rolls out, we don’t expect Samsung and its carrier partners to sit on their hands.
+We don’t expect Samsung and its carrier partners to sit on their hands.
 We expect them to roll out additional bug fix updates to the Galaxy S8 and Galaxy S8+.